 The Local Government Act 1995 requires that all delegations must be reviewed by the delegator at least once every financial year.
 The Delegations Register was adopted by Council in October 2020.
-In light of the upcoming election in October and the preceding caretaker period, the review has been brought forward.
+The annual review was scheduled for October/November 2021.
+A request was made by a Councillor requesting that the review of the Delegations Register be conducted in July, rather than after the local government ordinary elections in October.
+The Review has been brought forward in order to comply with this request.